Challenges Selling Solutions for Cyber Risk

 I also started to identify red flags where my prospects either had their ‘head in the sand’ or were overly confident they’d created the Ft.
 Knox of IT systems.
 I saved my energy for people that were in the right mindset and knew they had risks to address.

-One thing that I also changed was when and how I allowed that objection to come into the conversation.
-I shifted my engagement to be more educational.
 I think where I failed that chiropractor is that I probably pitched something too soon or asked a question they weren’t prepared to answer yet.
 I found that timing mattered and that I could work proactively to ask the right questions or create conversations that proactively removed my obstacles.

 The combination of that and other work I was putting into my skills shifted how I approached conversations, and I eventually learned how to get through to those former ‘red flags’.